Archibald McDowall, Deputy Chief Officer

 Frederick Rose was responding to a fire call in North Fitzroy when the appliance he was travelling in collided with an oncoming milk cart.
 He was fatally injured in the accident.

 Friend Holness, Firefighter

 1893 – 20/7/1925

 Friend Holness was killed in a shoe factory fire that firefighters were desperately trying to extinguish to prevent it spreading to neighbouring homes.
 The blaze almost claimed more victims, but they were lucky to escape with minor injuries from falling bricks.
 One of his surviving colleagues described him as one of the hardest workers in the brigade, “(he) was popular with everyone,” he said.
 Holness, born in England, was 31 years old and had joined the MFB in May 1922.
-He was married to one of the tailoresses attached to the fire department, but they had no children.
+He was married to one of the tailoresses attached to the fire brigade, but they had no children.
 He was a member of the AIF and had served in Egypt and France.
 His Chief Officer described him as energetic, steady, trustworthy and showing great promise.

 Alfred Thomas Miller, Firefighter

 Alfred Miller was on his way to a fire in Richmond when the horse carriage he was riding on collided with a motorbus on Church Street.
 The 56-year-old’s death prompted the coroner to issue a warning to motorists to remember to give right of way to firefighters.

 William 'George' Plunkett, Firefighter